Did you know?

 Diet

-As omnivores, olive ridley turtles have a diverse diet.
-However, they are mainly predatory and are known to feed on a wide assortment of prey, such as shellfish, mollusks, jellyfish, shrimp, sea urchins, sea cucumbers, and crabs.
+As omnivores, olive ridley sea turtles have a diverse diet and powerful jaws.
+However, they are mainly predatory and are known to feed on a wide assortment of prey, such as crustaceans, shellfish, mollusks, tunicates, lobster, jellyfish, shrimp, sea urchins, sea cucumbers, and crabs.

 In addition to their invertebrate diet, they also feed on plants.
 They graze on algae, seagrasses, and other aquatic plants.
 They also feed on fruits and other plant material that they find in their environment.
 This, however, is not a major part of their diet.